ISO and Image Noise

 Pundits and amateurs alike go back and forth about the threshold: the ISO setting where noise becomes visible in your digital photos.
 Some claim the noise starts at ISO 400, while others will swear it's 800.

-All debating aside, here's the takeaway point: not all digital SLRs handle noise in the same way, and some are better at reducing it than others.
+All nitpicking aside, here's the takeaway point: not all digital SLRs produce noise in the same way, and some are better at reducing it than others.